r4ndm/templates/angular/starter/lint.md

 ### Use
 Customize rules for appropriate level of checking.
 <br>
 **NOTE** the changes below are using the old .eslintrc.json file syntax.
 Equivalent [eslint.config.mjs](eslint.config.mjs) is the new flat file syntax.
 Replace the generated eslint.config.js with this eslint.config.mjs file.
+See Migration section below to see how to create this file.

    1. Extend .eslintrc.json file for stricter type checking (https://typescript-eslint.io/docs/linting/configs/):
       ```json